-Setting: The study will take place in a 4-year university located in Illinois and a community college located in the northeastern United States.
+Setting: The study took place 4-year university located in Illinois and community colleges located in the Southwest and Northeastern United States.

 Control Condition: Due to the nature of the design, there is no control condition.

 Key Measures: Basic literacy measures include the Study Aid and Reading Assessment (SARA) (for basic literacy, e.g., decoding, vocabulary, and basic comprehension) and the Reading Strategy Assessment Tool (RSAT) (for comprehension, inferencing, and paraphrasing).
-Academic literacy measures include scenario based assessments specifically designed to measure skills associated with higher-level comprehension and task-oriented reading.
-Metacognition measures include the Learning and Study Strategies Inventory (LASSI), the Metacognitive Awareness Inventory, and the Metacognitive Awareness of Reading Strategies Inventory.
-Motivation measures include the Adaptive Reading Motivation Measures, the Experience Sampling Method, and the attitude and motivation subscales of the LASSI.
+Academic literacy measures included two different assessments that reflected different types of literacy tasks that can happen in academic settings.
+One assessment evaluated proficiency in basic comprehension (understanding what a text is about) and was the comprehension subtest in the SARA.
+The other assessment, the Global, Integrated Scenario-Based Assessment (GISA) evaluated proficiency in complex problem solving with texts.
+Metacognition measures include Metacognitive Awareness Inventory, and the Metacognitive Awareness of Reading Strategies Inventory.
+Motivation measures include the Adaptive Reading Motivation Measures and the Experience Sampling Method.
 Academic measures include retention rates, credit hours completed, and grade point average.
-Researchers will also collect data on initial student factors including working memory capacity, reading scores (e.g., ACCUPLACER), and general cognitive ability and personality traits associated with academic performance, such as conscientiousness.

 Related IES Projects: Developing Reading Comprehension Assessments Targeting Struggling Readers (R305G004065); Assessing Reading Comprehension with Verbal Protocols and Latent Semantic Analysis (R305G040055); Assessing Reading for Understanding: A Theory-based, Developmental Approach (R305F100005); Development and Validation of Online Adaptive Reading Motivation Measures (R305A110148)